Having a child with eczema can be ‘challenging’ — to say the least.

 Both suffer from dry skin and the books follow them on their adventures.
 The pair go on quests and encounter things — or surroundings — that often trigger or aggravate their skin.
 The underlying basis of the stories is to give readers tips and insights into managing their own skin conditions.

-You can download the book for free here — it’s a brilliant way of getting small people to understand their skin condition and in turn it supports you, as a parent, in making the creaming experience more fun for your little one.
+The book is a brilliant way of getting small people to understand their skin condition and in turn it supports you, as a parent, in making the creaming experience more fun for your little one.

 In the UK, 1 in 5 children suffer from eczema.